Path 26: Route

-Path 26 - Vincent to Midway
+Path 26 – Vincent to Midway

 The Path, starting from the south, originates at the large Vincent substation close to State Route 14 and Soledad Pass near Acton east of the Santa Clarita Valley.
 The same Vincent substation is linked to Path 46 and Path 61 via two SCE 500 kV lines that head southeast to Lugo substation.
 As for these SCE 500 kV wires, like Path 15 to the north, the three 500 kV wires are never built together for the entire length of the route.
 From the substation, all three lines head north-northwest.
 The westernmost SCE 500 kV line splits away and runs to the west of the other two SCE 500 kV lines.

 After crossing State Route 14, two 500 kV transmission lines constructed by Los Angeles Department of Water and Power (LADWP) join the eastern two SCE 500 kV lines.
 Some point west of Palmdale, one of the SCE lines continues northwest while the other three (one SCE, two LADWP) head west.
 The lone SCE line continues northwest (with 230 kV lines) runs close to the Antelope Valley California Poppy Reserve, famed for its California Poppy flowers.
-The one SCE line which ran west of the other two SCE lines (now separated) re-joins the single SCE 500 kV running west along with the two LADWP lines.
+The one SCE line which ran west of the other two SCE lines (now separated) rejoins the single SCE 500 kV running west along with the two LADWP lines.
 The four 500 kV lines run together for some distance until, at some point in the mountains, the two SCE lines continue to head west while the two LADWP lines turn southwest and head for the Rinaldi Receiving Station in the San Fernando Valley near Sylmar just south of the Sylmar Converter Station which is the southern terminus of the Pacific DC Intertie HVDC line).
 The two SCE lines heading west meet up with Interstate 5 on the arid foothills of the Sierra Pelona Mountains to the east of Pyramid Lake.
 These lines run parallel to the I-5 as they travel over the Tejon Pass (running on the eastern foothills of Frazier Mountain) and are out of sight from the freeway for a while as they cross the high woodlands of the northern San Emigdio Mountains at their highest point at around 5350 ft.